lookit/lookit-docs/README.md

 Have you spotted an error in the documentation, or have other suggestions for improvement?
 We'd love your contributions!
 If you're not sure whether we'll want to incorporate your changes, please open an Issue in this repository so that we can discuss it first.

-If you are not part of the Lookit team and would like to contribute changes to the Lookit documentation, you will follow the same Installation and Editing steps listed below except that you will *make changes on your own fork of this repository*.
+If you are not part of the CHS/Lookit team and would like to contribute changes to the documentation, you will follow the same Installation and Editing steps listed below except that you will *make changes on your own fork of this repository*.
 Here is a summary of the process:
 1. Fork this repository.
 2. Set up your local environment, following the Installation steps below.
 3. Make your changes, commit them, and push to your fork/branch.